Vqnic/Cosmetics/README.md

 This version has **multiple cosmetic types** that can be on the body at once (it was just capes and one model before), and **easier configuration**.
 There are also a lot of **performance changes**.

 ## Future Things For This Project

+**Adding more default cosmetics...**
+My goal is to make configuration as easy as possible, and this includes usable examples.

 **Bringing animations back to this plugin...**
 I want server owners to be able to specify animations for each individual cosmetic.
 I don't think the old animation system was good enough.